|

 be watching Jay Byerly attempting to relieve himself from the driver's

-seat of his car while we were going 100 MPH with me steering.
+seat of his convertible while we were going 100 MPH with me steering.
 The two

 guys in the backseat weren't impressed but they were highly excited

 about what was about to happen to them.
-The good new is that we all
+The good news is that we all

 |